zalando-incubator/zelt/docs/Run-a-load-test.rst

 to generate and the hardware available to you.

 In combined mode, Locust can generate ~500 users (per CPU core).
-This is the equivalent of running Locust locally.
+This equivalent to running Locust locally.

 In distributed mode, Locust uses workers to generate the load.
 Therefore, the number of users can be calculated as the number of workers you deploy